July 27, 2001

 Copper Plumbing Tube: Reliability Continues to Pay Off

 Copper water tube was installed in more than 80 percent of new homes last year, consuming an estimated 675 million pounds of copper.
 That, together with 575 million pounds of copper in commercial tube (mainly for air conditioners and refrigeration equipment), accounted for 14 percent of U.S. consumption last year.

 Low-cost plastic water tube has taken residential market share away from copper over the past few decades, but I believe copper's proven reliability will maintain the metal's dominant market position.
-Copper water tube has been around for more than 75 years, and it is the only plumbing material available today that offers a 50-year warranty.
+Copper water tube has been around for more than 75 years.

 Homeowners appreciate reliability; they demand it in their cars, and they want it in their homes.
 Reliability also helps us promote copper tube for safety-related products like home fire sprinkler systems and natural gas distribution lines.
 Natural gas distribution lines are one instance where copper is actually the least expensive option in terms of both materials and labor.
 Flexible copper tube is gaining popularity, especially for fueling direct-vent gas fireplaces and compact, through-wall gas furnaces

 Lead-free plumbing brasses, including varieties developed by a consortium headed by CDA, are now widely available.
 The new alloys help plumbing hardware manufacturers comply with strict federal and state regulations on the amount of lead permitted in products that contact potable water.